tcltk/tcl/doc/markdown/scan.md

 **s**
 : The input substring consists of all the characters up to the next white-space character; the characters are copied to the variable.

-**e** or \fBf\fR or \fBg\fR or \fBE\fR or \fBG\fR
+**e** or **f** or **g** or **E** or **G**
-: The input substring must be a floating-point number consisting of an optional sign, a string of decimal digits possibly containing a decimal point, and an optional exponent consisting of an \fBe\fR or \fBE\fR followed by an optional sign and a string of decimal digits.
+: The input substring must be a floating-point number consisting of an optional sign, a string of decimal digits possibly containing a decimal point, and an optional exponent consisting of an **e** or **E** followed by an optional sign and a string of decimal digits.
 It is read in and stored in the variable as a floating-point value.

 **[***chars***]**
-: The input substring consists of one or more characters in \fIchars\fR.
+: The input substring consists of one or more characters in *chars*.
 The matching string is stored in the variable.
-If the first character between the brackets is a \fB]\fR then it is treated as part of \fIchars\fR rather than the closing bracket for the set.
-If \fIchars\fR contains a sequence of the form \fIa\fR\fB-\fR\fIb\fR then any character between \fIa\fR and \fIb\fR (inclusive) will match.
-If the first or last character between the brackets is a \fB-\fR, then it is treated as part of \fIchars\fR rather than indicating a range.
+If the first character between the brackets is a **]** then it is treated as part of *chars* rather than the closing bracket for the set.
+If *chars* contains a sequence of the form *a***-***b* then any character between *a* and *b* (inclusive) will match.
+If the first or last character between the brackets is a **-**, then it is treated as part of *chars* rather than indicating a range.

 **[^***chars***]**
-: The input substring consists of one or more characters not in \fIchars\fR.
+: The input substring consists of one or more characters not in *chars*.
 The matching string is stored in the variable.
-If the character immediately following the \fB^\fR is a \fB]\fR then it is treated as part of the set rather than the closing bracket for the set.
-If \fIchars\fR contains a sequence of the form \fIa\fR\fB-\fR\fIb\fR then any character between \fIa\fR and \fIb\fR (inclusive) will be excluded from the set.
-If the first or last character between the brackets is a \fB-\fR, then it is treated as part of \fIchars\fR rather than indicating a range value.
+If the character immediately following the **^** is a **]** then it is treated as part of the set rather than the closing bracket for the set.
+If *chars* contains a sequence of the form *a***-***b* then any character between *a* and *b* (inclusive) will be excluded from the set.
+If the first or last character between the brackets is a **-**, then it is treated as part of *chars* rather than indicating a range value.

 **n**
 : No input is consumed from the input string.
 Instead, the total number of characters scanned from the input string so far is stored in the variable.

-The number of characters read from the input for a conversion is the largest number that makes sense for that particular conversion (e.g. as many decimal digits as possible for \fB%d\fR, as many octal digits as possible for \fB%o\fR, and so on).
+The number of characters read from the input for a conversion is the largest number that makes sense for that particular conversion (e.g. as many decimal digits as possible for **%d**, as many octal digits as possible for **%o**, and so on).
 The input substring for a given conversion terminates either when a white-space character is encountered or when the maximum substring width has been reached, whichever comes first.
-If a \fB*\fR is present in the conversion specifier then no variable is assigned and the next scan argument is not consumed.
+If a ***** is present in the conversion specifier then no variable is assigned and the next scan argument is not consumed.

 # Differences from ansi sscanf

-The behavior of the \fBscan\fR command is the same as the behavior of the ANSI C \fBsscanf\fR procedure except for the following differences:
+The behavior of the **scan** command is the same as the behavior of the ANSI C **sscanf** procedure except for the following differences:

 1. **%p** conversion specifier is not supported.

-2. For \fB%c\fR conversions a single character value is converted to a decimal string, which is then assigned to the corresponding \fIvarName\fR; no substring width may be specified for this conversion.
+2. For **%c** conversions a single character value is converted to a decimal string, which is then assigned to the corresponding *varName*; no substring width may be specified for this conversion.

-3. The \fBh\fR modifier is always ignored and the \fBl\fR and \fBL\fR modifiers are ignored when converting real values (i.e. type \fBdouble\fR is used for the internal representation).
-The \fBll\fR modifier has no \fBsscanf\fR counterpart.
+3. The **h** modifier is always ignored and the **l** and **L** modifiers are ignored when converting real values (i.e. type **double** is used for the internal representation).
+The **ll** modifier has no **sscanf** counterpart.

 4. If the end of the input string is reached before any conversions have been performed and no variables are given, an empty string is returned.